 That's according to Brian Clegg on the podcast Chemistry in Its Element - Theobromine.

 So not to worry.
 Enjoy your chocolate.
-Just don't eat 6 or 10 pounds of it at one time.
+Just don't eat 6 or 10 pounds of it in one sitting. ;)

 Finally, it's emerging from the shadow of its stronger, more famous cousin, caffeine.
 Neglected by medicine no more, this mild stimulant is proving it has powerful potential.
 It looks like dark chocolate's other stimulant will be getting the recognition it deserves.